Birthgap — global fertility and the timing of parenthood

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-• The total maternal rate fell by 1 percentage point to 63.4%, remaining below both the European average and its 1980s level.
+• The total maternal rate fell by 1.0 percentage point from 2023 to 2024, now below the 1980s average by about 3.6 percentage points.

-• Total maternal rate falls to 63.4%, ranked 19th in Europe
+• Total maternal rate at 63.4%, slightly below Europe’s average, ranked 19th in Europe

 Key fertility indicators — Austria